Monday, 17 June 2013

 Our TGV was due out of Gare de Lyon at 11:23 and we were on the lower deck of a duplex coach opposite another British couple.
 We had a picnic lunch bought at a Paris supermarket that morning but bought a coffee-time snack from the buffet on the train.
 Most British trains now have a trolley service but these have not penetrated France yet - and probably never will because the stairs of the duplex coaches probably preclude it.
 So it is back to the days of queing at the buffet: at least it gave me time to prepare my French request for when I got to the counter!
 At TGV speeds we'd probably covered 100km while I was getting the coffee.

 We were heading for Besancon TGV, a brand-new station on the edge of Besancon where trains on the high speed line stop to connect with local trains into the town, some of which extend beyond into Switzerland along a winding branch line serving small towns and villages.
-As we got off the TGV at this all-new station there was waiting our two-coach electric unit, the antithesis of the train we'd just left, waiting for us and several other passengers.
+As we got off the TGV at this all-new station there was waiting our two-coach diesel multiple unit, the antithesis of the train we'd just left, waiting for us and several other passengers.
 I had expected to change again in Besancon's town station, for that is what the timetable had said, but was delighted to see that the train had "La Chaux de Fonds" on its destination display, this being the town beyond Le Locle, so we need not change again and could settle into our seats.
 So new was this service that the published timetable was clearly a draft which needed updating!
-After all the excitement of the fastest trains we'd ever used, this meandering little branch line was to be the most exciting part of the whole week, and next month I'll tell you all about it, and about our time in the ancestral home and the journey back to Stamford.
+After all the excitement of the fastest trains we'd ever used, this meandering little branch line was to be the most exciting part of the whole week, and next time I'll tell you all about it, and about our time in the ancestral home and the journey back to Stamford.

-Wednesday 12 June 2013
+Wednesday, 12 June 2013

 Coming soon